iotalambda/iotalambda.github.io/posts/20251217-Claude-Code-Agent-Chaining-with-Async-Interventions.md

 }
 ```

-Now you can poll as aggressively as you want.
+Now you can poll as aggressively as you want!
+(Well, the inference still costs, so not too agressively.)
 Each unsuccessful attempt is just a throwaway fork and the original session's token budget is not wasted.

 ## Achievements